ArcticSnow/snowpyt/README.md

 git clone https://github.com/ArcticSnow/snowpyt.git
 ```
 or by downloading the package

+The branch 'master' consists of the latest stable version.
+Other develepment versions are included in other git branches.

 The package contains all the functions to plot the snowpit if library requirements are met.
 It also contains data samples to test the library.